Underdog Fantasy promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 5, more

 Underdog Fantasy offers a play $5, get $100 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-Week 5 of the NFL schedule kicks off with an NFC West showdown between two NFC contenders, when the San Francisco 49ers take on the Los Angeles Rams (-5.5).
+The NFL kicks off its Week 5 schedule with an intriguing NFC West matchup, when the San Francisco 49ers take on the Los Angeles Rams (-8.5).
 That makes it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
 The 49ers and Rams are two of the three 3-1 teams in the division, with the Seattle Seahawks being the other, and can be played on the best DFS apps.
 There is also MLB playoff action and more unfolding in the meantime.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $100 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.